32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

     📦 Pre-registered theme files can be imported instantly—no manual upload required

-    📁 Original HTML files can be uploaded and stored for reference or reuse
+    📁 Original HTML files can be uploaded and stored for reference or reuse(currently not possible due to disk space limitations)

 Enables team members to share both HTML files and conversion results seamlessly.